 What is Training?

 In contrast to teaching, training is a process designed to develop specific skills.
 Or competencies & behaviours.
 It’s necessary for a particular job or activity and is highly practical & performance-oriented.
+It focuses on enabling individuals to perform specific tasks efficiently and effectively.

 Also read about the difference between education and training.